ngemuantony/EStore/docs/database.md

 # Database Design

 ## Overview
-The EStore platform uses a combination of PostgreSQL and Redis databases to handle different aspects of the system.
-PostgreSQL is used for persistent data storage (users, verification tokens), while Redis is used for high-performance data access (products, orders).
+The EStore platform uses PostgreSQL as its primary database system for all services.
+This decision was made to ensure data consistency, ACID compliance, and to leverage PostgreSQL's powerful features like JSONB for flexible data storage.

 ## Database Schema

-### UserService (PostgreSQL)
+### UserService Database (estore_users)

 #### Users Table
 ```sql